Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 I watch how you walk, squat, and perform single-leg movements.
 These functional assessments reveal compensation patterns and biomechanical issues contributing to your knee pain.

-Our Kinetisense 3D movement screening provides objective data about asymmetries and movement dysfunction that aren’t visible to the naked eye.
+Our Kinetisense 3D movement screening provides objective data about asymmetries and movement dysfunction that aren’t visible to the naked eye – giving us a precise starting point rather than guesswork.

 Joint and Muscle Testing

-Specific orthopedic tests help identify which structures are involved in your pain.
-I assess the knee joint itself, but also examine hip mobility, ankle stability, and core strength.
+Specific orthopedic tests identify which structures are involved in your pain.
+I assess the knee joint itself and examine hip mobility, ankle stability, and core strength.

-Often, knee pain patients have restricted hip internal rotation or weak glute muscles.
-These factors force the knee to compensate in ways it wasn’t designed to handle.
+Knee pain patients frequently have restricted hip internal rotation or weak glute muscles.
+These factors force the knee to compensate in ways it wasn’t designed to handle – and that’s where the pain comes from.

 Gait Analysis

 How your foot hits the ground affects everything up the chain.
-Excessive pronation, supination, or asymmetrical gait patterns create abnormal forces at the knee.
+Excessive pronation, supination, or asymmetrical gait patterns create abnormal forces at the knee with every step.

-Gait analysis helps us determine if custom orthotics would benefit your recovery by improving your foundation and reducing stress on the knee.
+Gait analysis tells us whether custom orthotics would benefit your recovery by improving your foundation and reducing sustained stress on the knee.

 Our Approach to Knee Pain Treatment

-Once we’ve identified the cause of your knee pain, we develop a treatment plan focused on restoring normal biomechanics and function.
+Once we’ve identified the cause of your knee pain, we build a treatment plan focused on restoring normal biomechanics and function.

 Extremity Adjustments

 When the knee joint isn’t tracking properly, extremity adjustments restore optimal alignment and movement.
-These adjustments are gentle, specific, and immediately improve range of motion in most cases.
+These adjustments are specific, controlled, and improve range of motion immediately in most cases.

 As a Certified Chiropractic Extremity Practitioner, I have specialized training in treating joints beyond the spine.
-This matters because proper knee treatment requires understanding the unique mechanics of the knee joint itself.
+Proper knee treatment requires understanding the unique mechanics of the knee itself – not just applying spinal protocols to an extremity.

 Addressing the Hip and Ankle

-This might include hip adjustments, ankle mobilizations, and soft tissue work on the muscles connecting these joints.
-It’s not uncommon for knee pain to improve dramatically once we restore proper hip function.
+This includes hip adjustments, ankle mobilizations, and soft tissue work on the muscles connecting these joints.
+It’s not uncommon for knee pain to improve dramatically once we restore proper hip function – because that’s often where the problem actually starts.

 Soft Tissue Therapy

-Tight muscles and fascial restrictions around the knee need to be released for the joint to move properly.
-We use Graston Technique and Active Release Technique to address these restrictions.
+Tight muscles and fascial restrictions around the knee have to be released for the joint to move properly.
+We use Graston Technique and Active Release Technique to address these restrictions directly.

 The quadriceps, hamstrings, calves, and IT band all influence knee mechanics.
-Releasing tension in these tissues reduces stress on the joint and allows it to function optimally.
+Releasing tension in these tissues reduces stress on the joint and allows it to function the way it’s supposed to.

 Corrective Exercise

 Weak glutes are one of the most common contributors to knee pain.
-When the hip muscles can’t control rotation and stability, the knee twists and collapses inward during movement.
+When the hip muscles can’t control rotation and stability, the knee twists and collapses inward during movement – creating pain and accelerating wear.

 Our Functional Movement Program strengthens the muscles that stabilize your knee and retrains proper movement patterns.
-You’ll receive specific exercises designed for your condition and goals.
+Every program is specific to your condition and goals.

 Shockwave Therapy for Stubborn Cases

-For chronic tendon issues like patellar tendonitis or persistent inflammation, shockwave therapy stimulates healing at a cellular level.
+For chronic tendon issues like patellar tendonitis or persistent inflammation that hasn’t responded to other conservative treatments, shockwave therapy stimulates healing at a cellular level and produces strong results where other approaches have plateaued.

 What to Expect During Recovery

 The goal isn’t just pain relief.
-We want you back to hiking, playing sports, working out, and living without constantly worrying about your knee.
+We want you back to hiking, playing sports, working out, and living without constantly managing your knee.

 Activities That Benefit From Proper Knee Function